 This command takes one mandatory and one optional argument.
 Please remember that arguments are positional, i.e. they need to appear in the order described below.

--- Optional.
-Does something. option=SOMETHING
+-- Mandatory.
+Required for something. another=WHATEVER More information.

 One of the following exit codes will be set when the command finishes running: